-8 Replacement Window Tips And Advice
+Replacement Window Advice & Buying Tips

 Buy From A Reputable Dealer, Company Or Store

 It is best to buy your replacement windows from a local replacement window retailer or wholesale distributor, so you can easily go back to them if there are any problems.
 These businesses also typically have qualified installers that you can use or can refer you to recommended window contractors to get the job done right.
+Make sure you get a good feeling from them – never go with a company that seems shady or gives you pause.

-Research Replacement Window Manufacturers Before You Buy
+Research Manufacturers Before You Buy

 It’s a good idea to do some checking into replacement window companies to see which ones have good feedback ratings and have developed a good reputation.
 Check into what people have to say about the company, check if any complaints have been lodged against them with the Better Business Bureau, and also do some research into their warranties, including what they cover and for how long.

-Check Out References
+Check Installer References

-Splurge a little for Custom-Manufactured Windows
+Custom-Manufactured Windows

 The price may be a little higher up-front than standard stock-sized options, but the benefits are usually worth the extra price.
 When replacement windows are custom made specifically to fit your window opening, you have an easier installation process (resulting in lower replacement window costs because there is less “extra” work to do).
 And, since the windows will fit better, your energy bills will be reduced due to enhanced thermal performance of your new windows.

-The most important factor in energy efficiency and comfort when it comes to replacement windows is the type of glass and seals that are used.
-You should opt for double-paned windows and may want to bypass the hefty price associated with triple-paned windows.
+The most important factor in energy efficiency is the type of window glass and seals that are used.
+An upgraded glass package is probably the single most recommended upgrade from contractors across the industry.
+You should opt for a high quality low-e double-paned glass and may want to bypass the hefty price associated with triple-paned windows.
 They may not offer you that much additional energy efficiency and can be rather heavy, causing increased strain on the mechanics of the window.
+Triple paned windows also have twice as many seals that can eventually go bad and cause air leakage.
+Instead, look for double-paned glass that has the most space between the panes.
+The wider the space, the more insulating air or gas that exists between the glass, making them more energy efficient.

 Related Topics